top of page

 ESWA maintains that our national public lands - including our invaluable Wilderness Areas - belong to all Americans.
 Transferring public lands would result in increased industrial development, real estate development, and privatization.

-The US House of Representatives recently changed its rules to remove barriers for transferring federally owned lands to state, local, or tribal governments.
+In January 2025, the US House of Representatives changed its rules to remove barriers for transferring federally owned lands to state, local, or tribal governments.
+Next we saw - and successfully opposed - the budget reconciliation bill's attempted transfer of millions of acres of public lands.

 Additional resources: